-A Plymouth care home has been opening its grounds to entertain and inform residents and their families.
+Southern Healthcare’s Plymouth care home opened its grounds to entertain and inform residents and their families.

-Parkwood House erected a luxury marquee in the home’s attractive gardens to hold several events, including a jazz concert, a pantomime, and an information session on the Eden Alternative.
+Parkwood House erected a luxury marquee in the home’s attractive gardens to hold several events, including a music concert featuring the Southern Healthcare Quintet, a pantomime, and an information session on the Eden Alternative.